VincentBailly/local-package-store/README.md

 ```

 The inputs are:
+- The dependency graph of packages.
+Contains a list of packages and a list of dependencies between them.
 - The location of a store.
-This is where the packages will be installed on disk
+This is where the packages will be installed on disk.
-- The dependency graph of external packages.
-Contains a list of node and a list of links between the nodes.